One day in Tarapoto

 By yourself: this is the cheapest way but not very reliable since you do not know if it will be easy to find another van for the return.
 You pay around S/ 5.00.
 This is at the 'Paradero a Yurimaguas' located in Banda de Shilcayo.

 *Remember that all the waterfalls are open until 4 p.m.
 So try to go as early as possible.

 If you just want to relax in nature and don't want to pay any fees or go too far, the Cumbaza River is an excellent option for you.
 Tarapoto is surrounded by some rivers, including the Cumbaza, which is not too big, so you can swim, camp and enjoy a good time.

 How to get there: the closest way from the hostel is to go to the MINSA Hospital, right on the corner of Avenida Circunvalación there is a police booth.
 From there you can start walking until you reach the river.

 *Please take your trash with you.
-Unfortunately, in Peru people are not used to caring for the environment, but please don't do the same.
+Unfortunately, in Peru people are not used of caring for the environment, but please don't do the same.
 Help our mother nature stay clean.

 *Prices could vary.